Vlastrix/keytastic_backend/docs/flow_of_keytastic/userFlow.md

 ```

 ## User Flow documentation
 A user can view and read.
-The user dosen't modify the content of the app, he can only interact with it like adding comments, sharing the keyboard or marking the keyboard as favorite.
+The user dosen't modify the content of the app, he can only interact with it.

 ### What a user can do?
 * Post comments on a keyboard.